Charles P. Gruppé

-Charles Paul Gruppé (3 September 1860, Picton, Ontario – 30 September 1940, Rockport, Massachusetts) was a Canadian-born, American painter.
+Charles Paul Gruppé (3 September 1860, Picton, Canada West – 30 September 1940, Rockport, Massachusetts) was a Canadian-born, American painter.

 About

 Charles Paul Gruppé was born 3 September 1860 in Picton, Ontario, Canada.
 He moved to Rochester at the age of three with his mother Albertina Gruppe (1822–1900) and brother Herman and sister Clara, after the death of his father Henry W. Gruppe.
 He was a self-taught artist.
 In 1872, at the age of twelve, he was a founder of the Rochester Art Club.